 It comes at a premium price tag, but hundreds of thousands of dollars in tournament winnings prove the Vision 110’s value.
 Get in the boat of any serious tournament pro and he or she is likely to have a stash of them from across the color spectrum.

-Best Lure for Searching for Concentrations: Bill Lewis Rat-L-Trap
+Best Lure for Covering Water: Bill Lewis Rat-L-Trap

 Why It Made the Cut